 Government and Public Service Experience

 His record of public service also includes appointments to numerous boards and commissions, including the Federal Judicial Evaluation Committee, the U.S. Magistrate Judge Merit Selection Panel for the Northern District of Texas, the Continuity of Government Commission, and the U.S. delegation to the United Nations Committee on the Elimination of Racial Discrimination.
-Before law school, he was a legislative aide to State Senator Quentin Kopp.
+Before law school, he was a legislative aide to California State Senator Quentin Kopp.

 Other Background Information

-Taiwanese by birth and Texan by marriage, Mr. Ho is an active member of the Asian American legal community.
+Taiwanese by birth and Texan by marriage, Mr. Ho is an active member of the Asian American community.
 He is co-chair of the Judiciary Committee of the National Asian Pacific American Bar Association and a recipient of the Association’s Presidential Award.

 In addition, Mr. Ho has taught U.S. Supreme Court Litigation as an Adjunct Professor of Law at the University of Texas School of Law, and served as co-editor of Pub.
 L. Misc., and as senior editor of the Green Bag.

 Mr. Ho graduated from Stanford University with honors and a B.A. in Public Policy, and the University of Chicago Law School with high honors.
-He and his wife Allyson, a successful appellate litigator, have twin toddlers, Quentin and Georgia.
+He and his wife Allyson, a fellow appellate litigator, have twin toddlers, Quentin and Georgia.

 Representative Matters [PDF]